plrthink/electron-accelerator/readme.md

 Required options:

-authorsName               any string
+authors-name               any string
-applicationName           any string
+application-name           any string
-platform                  all, linux, win32 or darwin architecture              all, ia32 or x64 applicationDescription    the description of your application applicationRepository     the url of the repository for your application setupWindowsReleases      yes, no
+platform                   all, linux, win32 or darwin architecture               all, ia32 or x64 application-description    the description of your application repository-url             the url of the repository for your application setup-windows-releases     yes, no

 Optional arguments:

-squirrelS3Bucket          the bucket name where a windows installer can be uploaded squirrelS3BucketPrefix    the bucket prefix squirrelWindowsUpdateUrl  the ur that the windows installer will update from
+squirrel-s3-bucket           the bucket name where a windows installer can be uploaded squirrel-s3-bucket-prefix    the bucket prefix squirrel-windows-update-url  the url that the windows installer will update from

 ```